Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 This page contains in-depth details on how to configure the pool configuration file for Batch Shipyard.

+## Considerations
+- Note that environment variable conventions used below are for Linux.
+Windows environment variables should follow Windows conventions.
+For example, the Azure Batch Shared Directory on compute nodes are referenced in Linux as `$AZ_BATCH_NODE_SHARED_DIR`, while on Windows, it would be `%AZ_BATCH_NODE_SHARED_DIR%`.

 ## Schema
 The pool schema is as follows: